 Perhaps, the most important thing that I must do, is to organise my life.
 It is now quite a few years since I had to go out to “work”.
 And, I don’t miss it one little bit.
 I am now a blogger.
 An occupation that I love, but, one about which I still have a great deal to learn.

-By definition, occupation is the thing I do to derive a living.
+By definition, occupation is the thing you do to derive a living.
 But, in that sense, blogging is not fulfilling the objective.
 Sure, it makes me some money.
-However, the important word here is some.
+However, the significant word here is some.

 Running a Spoonie Blog

 Many bloggers can and do, make a comfortable living by running a blog.
 If it can be done then I will find a way that I can do it too.

 But, discovering the need to live a mindful life is providing me with a new direction.
 I have found peace and contentment and an improved lifestyle because of it.